nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### Target user profile

 {Describe the target user profile}
+The Restaurant Daily Report application is designed for restaurant owners, who need a simple way to manage the operation of their business.
+Ideally, the owner would be proficient at using desktop apps and is a quick typer.

 ### Value proposition

 {Describe the value proposition: what problem does it solve?}
+* Single application to store dishes, stock and reservations
+* Can calculate the daily profit and most popular dish
+*
 <a name="user-stories"></a>

 ## 3. User Stories